Choosing Post-Traumatic Stress Disorder Treatment

 The Risks Associated with PTSD

 The effects of PTSD can be devastating.
 If you suffer from PTSD, you’re more likely to develop mental illness.
-You also have a higher risk of death from suicide or substance abuse.
+You also have a higher risk of death from suicide or substance abuse, which is particularly common for veterans seeking PTSD treatment.
 Due to the severity of the above-described unpleasant symptoms of PTSD, many persons develop co-occurring disorders that become a part of their experience in life until they have sought PTSD inpatient treatment services.
 PTSD is a serious illness, and you should take treating it seriously.

 PTSD shortcuts your normal functioning state of mind and thus can result in inner turmoil that eradicates the possibility of experiencing what you see as a “safe environment.”
 This can manifest in several unique ways, including: